Beast Mode: 1965 Buick Riviera with 2000 Horsepower Arias Hemi Head LSX

 Isky Steel Billet solid roller camshaft with "Red Zone EZ-Roll Max" roller bearing lifters.
 Isky made the lifters .100" taller for tie bar clearance as the LSX block has a slightly taller lifter boss.

 DRY SUMP OILING SYSTEM

-The low profile Billet pan is a sweet piece to say the least!
-Less than 2" in overall height, it allows for low engine mount situations or in this case a way to get the header primary's and collectors under the engine between the pan and cross member up to the turbocharger.
+The low profile Billet pan is a sweet piece, to say the least!
+Less than 2" in overall height, it allows for low engine mount situations or in this case a way to get the header primaries and collectors under the engine between the pan and cross member up to the turbocharger.
 Billet construction eliminates cracking and porosity issues common with welded steel or cast pans.
-Five ports will allow us to use three stages of scavenge from the pan, one for the heads and two ports to use for drain back.
+Five ports will allow us to use three stages of scavenging from the pan, one for the heads and two ports to use for drain back.

 IGNITION SYSTEM WITH MODULAR COMPONENTS